rocky-linux/documentation/docs/guides/security/dnf_automatic.md

 # Patching servers with `dnf-automatic`

 Managing the installation of security updates is an important matter for the system administrator.
-The process of providing software updates is a well-trodden path that ultimately causes few problems.
+Providing software updates is a well-trodden path that ultimately causes few problems.
 For these reasons, it is reasonable to automate the download and application of updates daily and automatically on Rocky servers.

 The security of your information system will be strengthened. `dnf-automatic` is an additional tool that will allow you to achieve this.

 !!! tip "If you are worried..."

     Years ago, applying updates automatically like this would have been a recipe for disaster.
-There were many times where an update applied might cause issues.
+There were many times when an update applied might cause issues.
 That still happens rarely, when an update of a package removes a deprecated feature that is being used on the server, but for the most part, this simply isn't an issue these days.
-That said though, if you still feel uncomfortable letting `dnf-automatic` handle the updates, consider using it to download and/or notify you that updates are available.
+If you still feel uncomfortable letting `dnf-automatic` handle the updates, consider using it to download and/or notify you that updates are available.
 That way your server doesn't remain unpatched for long.
 These features are `dnf-automatic-notifyonly` and `dnf-automatic-download`

     For more on these features, take a look at the [official documentation](https://dnf.readthedocs.io/en/latest/automatic.html).